Diffusional earthquakes and their slip-distance scaling: Materials and Methods

 To compare the behavior of the obtained discrete model with the macroscopic scaling of actual diffusive earthquakes, we translated the simulation results for $N_{\rm walkers} = 10^5$ into physical quantities in continuous space, as shown in Fig. 3c.
 The mapping procedure is structured through the following steps.
 First, in the simulation, the number of ruptured sites represents the discrete true rupture area $A_{\rm true}$.
 It follows a scaling function with respect to the time step $t$, transitioning from an early ballistic expansion ($A_{\rm true} \propto t^2$) to asymptotic diffusion ($A_{\rm true} \propto t$), expressed as $A_{\rm true} \simeq Dt \min(t/t_*, 1)$.
 Second, by defining the discrete area as its asymptotic scaling $A = Dt$, the explicit time dependence is eliminated, yielding $A_{\rm true} \simeq A \min(A/A_*, 1)$, separated by the discrete crossover area $A_* = Dt_*$.
 Third, we map this discrete geometric relation onto the continuous physical space using an area conversion factor $\alpha$, obtaining the macroscopic seismicity area $S = \alpha A$ and the physical true rupture area $S_{\rm true} = \alpha A_{\rm true}$.
-By assigning a uniform macroscopic bulk average slip $\bar{\delta}$ to the ruptured sites, the seismic moment is evaluated as $M_0 = \mu \bar{\delta} S_{\rm true}$, assuming a rigidity of $\mu = 40$ GPa.
-Consequently, the model yields the macroscopic scaling form $M_0 \simeq \mu \bar{\delta} S \min(S/S_*, 1)$, where $S_* = \alpha A_*$ is the physical crossover area.
-Comparing this formulation with the macroscopic scaling of actual diffusional earthquakes, $M_0 \simeq \mu \delta_* S \min(S/S_*, 1)$, demonstrates that the assigned macroscopic slip $\bar{\delta}$ is identical to the characteristic slip distance $\delta_*$ in the Brownian rupture model.
+By assigning a uniform constant slip $\delta_*$ to the ruptured sites, the seismic moment is evaluated as $M_0 = \mu \delta_* S_{\rm true}$, assuming a rigidity of $\mu = 40$ GPa.
+Consequently, the model yields the scaling function $M_0 \simeq m_* S \min(S/S_*, 1)$, where $m_*:=\mu \bar{\delta}$, and $S_* = \alpha A_*$ is the crossover area.
+Comparing this formulation with the scaling relation for actual diffusional earthquakes demonstrates that the upper bound of the slip averaged over the envelope $\bar{\delta}$ is identical to the characteristic slip distance $\delta_*$ of the rupture area in the Brownian rupture model.
 The conversion factor $\alpha$ was explicitly determined by equating the crossover area $S_*$ to the intersection of the VLFE band and the constant slip line for $\delta_* = 1$ cm, which we approximated to be $10^7$ m$^2$.